Sigiriya, Sri Lanka, South Asia Amber Dunlap Sigiriya, Sri Lanka, South Asia Amber Dunlap

 Climb Pidurangula Rock

-As a cheaper alternative to Lion’s Rock, Pidurangula Rock offers similar 360-degree panoramic views for 500 rupees instead of the 5,000 rupee entrance fee required to hike up Lion Rock just next to it.
+As a cheaper alternative to Lion’s Rock, Pidurangula Rock offers similar 360-degree panoramic views for a fraction of the cost.
 Time your climb for sunrise or sunset to make it even more breathtaking.
-The 30-minute climb to the summit is straight forward and you do not need a guide, though guides are available there at the entrance if you want to get more of a historical and ecological perspective of the site.
+The 30-minute climb to the summit is straightforward and you do not need a guide, though independent local guides are available at the entrance if you want to get more of a historical and ecological perspective of the site.
+If you are a solo traveler or want the security of an experienced group leader for a pre-dawn hike, you can secure an excellent local guide ahead of time by booking a Pidurangula Rock Guided Sunrise Tour on GetYourGuide.

 Visit Sigiriya Lion Rock & Its Museum